The Darfield earthquake

 The Christchurch earthquake

 Tens of thousands of dwellings were damaged and many people were made homeless.
-Streets and bridges were twisted, water and sewerage pipes were broken and electricity lines severed.
+Streets and bridges were twisted, water and sewerage pipes broken and electricity lines severed.
 People experienced varied emotions: fear, shock, relief and despair.

 Eastern suburbs neglected